 - Direct sales We have a dedicated team of sales executives that use various data sources to screen, qualify, identify and directly approach prospective merchants. - Inbound and word-of-mouth As our scale and the number of merchants we have in each individual market grows, so does our own brand equity.
-This leads to more inbound prospects as well as stronger word-of-mouth-based sales, whereby an existing Global-e merchant recommends our solution to other players in the market. - Channel partnerships We have established mutually-beneficial strategic partnerships with a range of third parties, including leading e-commerce and technology platforms, shipping providers, third-party logistics providers, payment providers, system integrators and others.
+This leads to more inbound prospects as well as stronger word-of-mouth-based sales, whereby an existing Global-e merchant recommends our solution to other players in the market.

+• Channel partnerships - We have established mutually-beneficial strategic partnerships with a range of third parties, including leading e-commerce and technology platforms, shipping providers, third-party logistics providers, payment providers, system integrators and others.
+In the context of such relationships, our partners pass on leads to our sales teams.